paulvangentcom/heartrate_analysis_python/README.md

 # Python 2.7 support
 The module compiles and and runs fine on Python 2.7, **but** the unit tests fail due to formatting differences in outputs between Python 2 and Python 3.
 You can still install and use HeartPy on Python 2.7 if you want.

+# Tutorial notebooks are now available in Examples/
+These show how to handle various analysis tasks with HeartPy, from smartwatch data, smart ring data, regular PPG, and regular (and very noisy) ECG.
+The notebooks sometimes don't render through the github engine, so either open them locally, or use an online viewer like [nbviewer](https://nbviewer.jupyter.org/).

 # More information
 **HeartPy**, the **Python Heart Rate Analysis Toolkit** is a module for heart rate analysis in Python.
 It started as pure-python implementation to analyse physiological data taken in naturalistic driving and cycling experiments.